• Driving to Guadalupe Mountains National Park, Texas, and Photographing the Gypsum Dunes

-•Set up camp in the Pine Springs Campground.
-Set up my camp chair and discovered I had excellent cellular service, so I talked to Abby for over an hour.
+I set up camp in the Pine Springs Campground and discovered I had excellent cellular service, so I talked to my girlfriend Abby for over an hour.

-•Hiked the Smith Spring Trail in the afternoon.
-Fair images on both.
+I hiked the Smith Spring Trail in the afternoon, and made fair images on both.

-•Warned of forecast for 60mph winds for the night, so I broke camp and headed to Carlsbad.
+I was warned of a forecast for 60mph winds for the night, so I broke camp and headed to Carlsbad.

-•Took the Natural Entrance at Carlsbad Caverns National Park.
-Made some decent pictures, since I had my tripod.
+I took the Natural Entrance at Carlsbad Caverns National Park and made some decent pictures, since I had my tripod.